14-inch gun M1907

 The 14-inch Gun M1907 (356 mm) and its variants the M1907MI, M1909, and M1910 were large coastal artillery pieces installed to defend major American seaports between 1895 and 1945.
 They were operated by the United States Army Coast Artillery Corps.
 Most were installed on single gun disappearing carriages; the only installation with four guns in twin turrets was built at the unique Fort Drum in Manila Bay, Philippines.
-All of the weapons not in the Philippines were scrapped during World War II.
+All of the weapons not in the Philippines were scrapped when World War II brought about a general upgrade.

 History

 In 1885, William C. Endicott, President Grover Cleveland's Secretary of War, was tasked with creating the Board of Fortifications to review seacoast defenses.
 The findings of the board illustrated a grim picture of existing defenses in its 1886 report and recommended a massive $127 million construction program of breech-loading guns, mortars, floating batteries, and submarine (underwater) minefields for some 29 locations on the US coastline.
 Most of the Board's recommendations were implemented.
 Coast Artillery fortifications built between 1885 and 1905 are often referred to as Endicott period fortifications.

 After the Spanish–American War, the government wanted to protect American seaports in the event of war, and also protect newly gained territory, such as the Philippines and Cuba, from enemy attack.
 A new Board of Fortifications, under President Theodore Roosevelt's Secretary of War William Taft, was convened in 1905.
 Taft recommended technical changes, such as more searchlights, electrification, and in some cases less guns in particular fortifications.
 The seacoast forts were funded under the Spooner Act of 1902 and construction began within a few years and lasted into the 1920s.
 The defenses of the Philippines on islands in Manila Bay were built under this program.
 14-inch guns were emplaced in the harbor defenses of Los Angeles, the Panama Canal, Honolulu, Hawaii, and Manila Bay, Philippines, all constructed under the Taft program.
 Except for Fort Drum, the guns were on disappearing carriages; when the gun was fired, it dropped behind a concrete and/or earthen wall for protection from counter-battery fire.